 And that's all the messages we use for every single blog post.
 Once the blog post finishes all of its social messages, we usually wait a while to reschedule, or you can just start the social campaign over by reapplying your social template.

-Once you have applied your Social Template to your piece of content.
-CoSchedule will add all of the messages and Social Helpers to your content.
-Click Apply to save that Template to your Content.
+Once you have applied your Social Template to your project CoSchedule will add all of the messages and Social Helpers.
+Click Apply to save that Template to your project.
 You will now begin to fill in your Custom Social Helpers that you have added.
 Here is how we fill in our Text Helpers for one of our blog posts.
 For Custom Image Helpers, we pair each image helper with an image that is optimized to be the correct resolution for each network we're publishing to.